buhrmi/buhrmi/README.md

 ### Konnichiwa 👋

-My name is Stefan and I enjoy [streaming web dev shit](https://twitch.tv/buhrmitv).
-You don't like the state of the web?
-Come join the rant.
+My name is Stefan and I am currently planning my big [Twitch streaming debut](https://twitch.tv/buhrmitv) where I will rant about everything that is wrong with the world.
+Stay tuned.

 ### Current projects